Occupational Health and Safety

 (1)

-(Shared domestic/overseas sites) Accidents without lost work days or worse: Reduction of 50% or more of the previous year's results
+(Shared domestic/overseas sites) Accidents without lost work days or worse: 24 or fewer in Japan, 8 or fewer overseas

 (2)